 Yes, but only in certain circumstances.
-In most states, the winning party can potentially recover attorney fees in a quiet title lawsuit.
-Alternatively, a property owner can potentially recover the cost of a quiet title action based on a warranty of title or a contractual provision.
+In most states, the winning party in a quiet title action can potentially recover attorney fees if the losing party wrongfully failed to correct the issue prior to the lawsuit.
 To determine whether you qualify, review the recovery options discussed below.

 Recovery Option 1: Recovering Attorney Fees in a Contested Quiet Title Action.